ISO 27001: understanding, applying and succeeding in certification

 At the same time, the regulatory framework is tightening.
 La European NIS 2 directive imposes strict cybersecurity obligations on critical entities, under penalty of heavy sanctions.

-In this guide, you will discover the fundamental principles of the ISO 27001 standard and its strategic importance in a robust cybersecurity approach.
+In this article, you will discover the fundamental principles of the ISO 27001 standard and its strategic importance in a robust cybersecurity approach.
 We will also introduce you to the key certification steps, from risk analysis to final audit, as well as concrete benefits What can your business get out of it:

 - better data protection;